manuel-sam/Kultra-Mega-Stores-SQL-Analysis/README.md

 | Customer Segments   | Upsell to bottom-tier customers                  |
 | High-Value Clients  | Implement loyalty programs                       |
 | Returns Management  | Include return tracking in future datasets       |

+## Conclusion
+By implementing the recommendations and aligning shipping strategies with actual order priorities, Kultra Mega Stores can reduce unnecessary logistics expenses, improve customer satisfaction, and make more informed operational decisions.

+I’m currently seeking an internship or junior data analyst role where I can apply my SQL and data interpretation skills, continue learning, and contribute meaningfully to a data-driven team.

+Feel free to connect with me on LinkedIn.

+Thank you for reading!